rohansingh2425/Rohan-Singh_5017191/README.md

 # Cognizant Digital Nurture 3.0

 ## JavaFSE Deep Skilling Assessments
 This repository consists of assessments for the JavaFSE Deep Skilling track of the Cognizant Digital Nurture 3.0 program.
-The Program duration is of 5 weeks.
 * WEEK 1
     - (Module 1 - Design Patterns and Principles)
     - (Module 2 - Data Structures and Algorithms)